gcanales75/demo-kms/README.md

 # Security Best Practices - KMS Demo

-In this demo you will demonstrate how to perform client-side encrypt/decrypt operations on *strings* using `KMS SDK` client in a very simple scenario and running a couple of python (boto3) scripts.
+In this demo you will demonstrate how to perform client-side encrypt/decrypt operations on *strings* using `KMS SDK` client in a very simple scenario and running a couple of python scripts using the boto3 SDK.

 *Diagram:*